1 Introduction

 Recent archaeological research has confirmed traces of destruction by the Mycenae in the 12th century BC.
 [111]

-Cleodaeus also destroyed Tiryns and Midea and occupied Argos.
+Dorians also destroyed Tiryns and Midea.
 [112]

 Cleodaeus appears to have returned safely to Pindus in Doris, and afterwards a son, Aristomachus, was born to him.
 [114]